We're following all the rules… so why does it still feel off?

 Real Dad, Real Experience

-VeloRESET was born from helping my own son heal, recover, and rebuild confidence.
-I know what it feels like when your pitcher is hurting and answers are hard to find.
+VeloRESET was born from my own son's experience — working through recovery, regaining arm confidence, and getting back to throwing consistently.
+I know what it feels like when your pitcher is struggling and answers are hard to find.

 Want to know what pattern your pitcher is stuck in?